andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_4_ViewingResults.rst

 Overlaying Atlases
 ******************

 In addition to displaying the results, you may also want to know where the results are located, using an atlas as a guide.
-You probably won't want to show the atlas as part of the figure that will be published, but a label for the location of the cluster, in addition to its coordinates, can be a useful in a table of the results.
+You probably won't want to show the atlas as part of the figure that will be published, but a label for the location of the cluster, in addition to its coordinates, can be useful in a table of the results.

 To see the atlases that are available with MRIcroGL, click on ``File -> Add Atlas``.
 Add the ``aal`` atlas (Automated Anatomical Labeling), and note how you can see different structures color-coded on the template.
 The default opacity will allow you to see where the cluster is in relation to a particular structure, and the last string at the top of the MRIcroGL viewer tells you which structure the crosshairs are currently on.
 In this case, the cluster in the anterior middle part of the brain is located within the left supplementary motor area, according to the atlas.